Jordan Hall

 Let's compare how this looks in a fiat-backed vs. commodity-backed currency regime.

-In the fiat system, they have atleast one lever in each case they can pull to a near-infinite level (raising interest rates or injecting liquidity).
+In the fiat system, they have at least one lever in each case they can pull to a near-infinite level (raising interest rates or injecting liquidity).
 Liquidity injection (aka quantative easing) is the most controversial.
 It is a recent development (as of the 2008 financial crisis) and is hard to calibrate (see post-COVID inflation).

 In a commodity-backed system, they are limited in the amount of monetary expansion by a requirement to acquire the commodity to back the currency with.
 Price stability would be derived from the commodity value, not a value assigned to the currency, and their monetary policy would be much less effective.
 This sounds appealing from a wealth preservation perspective (they can't just print more money), but there are costs and external market dynamics to consider with acquiring and managing the commodity.
-Not to mention that economic downturns would be more severe and grow could be hampered by lack of liquidity.
+Not to mention that economic downturns would be more severe and growth could be hampered by lack of liquidity.

 Now, I can already here the skeptics shouting: "Remember Weimar!", "What the f&%k!?", "Look at Argentina!".
 They aren't wrong.
 Inflation can have a devastating effect on individuals' wealth and on a national economy, especially hyperinflation.
 If a currency is routinely losing purchasing power, then people stop trusting it.
 If they don't trust it, they are afraid to hold it and "sell" it for other assets as soon as they can.
 On a large scale, this exacerbates the problem.
 Therefore, the government as a whole must ensure that the trust in the value isn't lost.